 Mobile app development has come a long way especially in the UK and apps are constantly competing for the top spot on the app store but which apps are truly on top?
 And why are they the top apps in their respective genre?

 Here is a list outlining the top apps on the app store and why!

-Cookpad Recipes: With this app you can get a whole array of recipes and easily add your favourite recipes and also create and manage shopping lists.
+Cookpad Recipes: With this app, you can get a whole array of recipes and easily add your favorite recipes and also create and manage shopping lists.
 If you are a rather fussy eater and don’t like much well that’s okay!
 You can find recipes based on what you already like and the recipes are so easy to follow that anyone can do it.

 Apple Music: A subscription-based service at $9.99 per month or $4.99 for students which allows you to listen to all the music you want, the only problem is it suffers a bit on Android due to being built around Apple’s music system for iOS but it’s the first crossover from Apple.